asakura42/tatsumoto-ren.github.io/blog/easy-torrent-streaming-and-downloading.md

 ---
-title: Easy Torrent Streaming and Downloading for (not only) Language Learning
+title: Easy Torrent Streaming and Downloading
 date: 1711892025
 tags: ['guide']
 filename: easy-torrent-streaming-and-downloading
 author: asakura42
 ---

+This article is about how to simplify the work with torrents with the help of the `Jackett` aggregator, the open source torrent client `qBittorrent` and `btstrm`, the program for directly streaming torrents.

+## Rationale

-Despite the fact that many modern operating system users are aware of BitTorrent technology, not every one of them makes optimal use of the opportunities provided.
-Imagine: a user was told about a certain movie and went looking for it on torrent trackers.
+Despite the fact that many people are aware of BitTorrent technology, they rarely make optimal use of the opportunities provided.
+Let's say a person wants to download a certain movie and goes looking for it on torrent trackers.
 After looking through 5 pages in the search engine, the user finds the right movie in the right quality.
-He downloads the torrent file, switches the window of his favorite bloatTorrent, looks at ads, pastes the link in the window, selects the desired folder and waits.
-Half an hour waits, an hour waits, finally the movie is downloaded and the user turns it on.
+He downloads the torrent file, switches the window of his favorite torrent client, looks at ads, pastes the link in the window, selects the desired folder and waits.
+Half an hour waits,
+an hour waits,
+finally the movie is downloaded and the user turns it on.
 Notice how many actions there are?
-What if you reduce them to just three - open the program, enter the title, press Enter.
-This article is dedicated to exactly that - simplifying the work with torrents with the help of the `Jackett` aggregator, the open source torrent client `qBittorrent` and the program for directly streaming torrents - `btstrm`.
+What if you reduce them to just three &mdash open the program, enter the title, press Enter.
+Let's explore how.

 ## Installing Jackett